GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 ### Test Case Workbook: SSP Implementation Statement Differential

-If an SSP Implementation Statement Differential is identified, add an additional observation with a type value of \"ssp-statement-issue\" and cite this observation from finding assembly.
+If an SSP Implementation Statement Differential is identified, add an additional observation with a type value of \"ssp-statement-issue\" and cite this observation from the finding assembly.
 The finding assembly should also include the implementation-statement-uuid field with the UUID of the original statement in the SSP.

 If this was an issue where an inventory-item or component was not configured as described in the SSP, the related observation should